Top Navalny associates detained ahead of protests

 Navalny’s team called Sunday for nationwide protests after reports about the politician’s health deteriorating in prison.
 Russian authorities have stressed that the demonstrations were not authorized and warned against participating in them.

-Vladimir Voronin, a lawyer for top Navalny ally Lyubov Sobol , said on Twitter that people “in uniform” removed Sobol from a taxi near a Moscow metro station on Wednesday morning and took her to a police precinct.
+Vladimir Voronin, a lawyer for top Navalny ally Lyubov Sobol said on Twitter that people “in uniform” removed Sobol from a taxi near a Moscow metro station on Wednesday morning.
+Sobol was taken to a police precinct and is being held in a minibus outside of the precinct building, Voronin said.

 Police also detained Navalny spokeswoman Kira Yarmysh, who is currently under house arrest on charges related to January protests in support of the politician.
 Yarmysh was detained near the entrance of her apartment building when she went out during the one hour she is allowed to leave, her lawyer, Veronika Polyakova, said on Twitter.